 Techniques: We believe in proven training techniques, not fads or gimmicks like ball exit speed training, weighted pitching balls or kinetic load baseball.

-Integrity: We do not "play favorites" with friends or family like other clubs do.
+Integrity: We do not "play favorites" with athletes like other clubs do.
 Playtime and positions are earned.

 Staff: Our staff has been with us for many years; we don’t have a “revolving door” of coaches and trainers.